 Follow Me, Boys! got solid reviews when it debuted, including from Scouting magazine.
 In our December 1966 issue, we wrote: “Laughs chase the tears throughout this portrayal of small-town and rural life in the model-A era and the career of a man who becomes a leading citizen by his avocation of helping boys.
 Take the family to see it.”

-What was solid advice 47 years ago still holds true today: Follow Me, Boys! offers good, wholesome family fun.
-Watch a trailer and see original write-ups from Scouting and Boys’ Life magazines after the jump.
+What was solid advice nearly 50 years ago still holds true today: Follow Me, Boys! offers good, wholesome family fun.
+Watch a trailer and see original write-ups from Scouting and Boys’ Life magazines below.

 Watch the Trailer